daihan054/PTE-academic/PTE-Essay-Grammar-Mistake-Notes.md

 ### Rule

-"Rise" does not take an object.
+"Rise" does not take an object — it is intransitive.
-"Raise" takes an object.
+"Raise" takes an object — it is transitive.
+In past tense: rise → rose, raise → raised.

 ### Example